kangmingtay/EmployeeSalaryManagement/README.md

 ## Set up test environment
 1. Run `docker-compose up testdb` in the root directory to start the test database.
-2. Run `npm run test` in the root directory to run all unit tests.
+2. Run `cd server && npm install && npm run test` in the root directory to run all unit tests.

 ## Assumptions